docker-web/docker-web/README.md

 2. click on service url
 2. customize config in services/grav/

 # Introduction

 Pegaz is a docker-compose wrapper for self-hosted services.

+It means that pegaz add functionnality to docker-compose cli.
+Docker-compose cli let you control only one file, pegaz can manage several one.

+Pegaz add a proxy and automatic port manager and a volume backup / restore.
 The goal is to facilitate the deployment of web-services by :

 1. Centralize docker-compose usage